sumitk-mridha/improved-switch/README.md

 })
 ```
 `return true;` is to be used as a break statement in a switch-case block - none of the callback functions further will be executed, once a true value is returned.

+### Switch-case block with conditional statements as case values

 How about, determining grades from a student's marks?